 Each surveyed property will then be evaluated for historic significance, based on the National Register of Historic Places Criteria for Evaluation.
 This determines which resources are historic (contribute) to the district.

 The survey report will be drafted, providing a summary of the project, recommendations resulting from the survey, a narrative description of the survey area, and historical significance statement for the district that includes identified historic contexts.
 A map of the district showing contributing and non-contributing resources will be produced.
 The completed survey forms will be included in the survey report.
 An Excel spreadsheet of the properties surveyed by street address and number, that includes the date of construction, architectural style, and eligibility determination, will be included as an appendix in the report.
 The survey report will be reviewed and approved by the State Historic Preservation Office.

-The City will establish a local historic district study committee, comprised of various members of the community including a member of the Historic District Commission, Northville Historical Society, architects, representatives of community organizations, residents and property owners in the Historic District, and residents at large.
-The study committee will work with the historic architect during the study and preparation of the reports.
+As part of this project, and in keeping with the state enabling legislation, City Council appointed a local historic district study committee, comprised of various members of the community including a member of the Historic District Commission, Northville Historical Society, architects, representatives of community organizations, residents and property owners in the Historic District, and residents at large.
+The study committee will work with the architectural historian during the study and preparation of the reports.

-In the coming months, the City will select a historic architect consultant and establish a study committee (see description above).
-Property owners will receive letters explaining the survey and field study, and be invited to a kickoff meeting.
+Property owners will receive a letter explaining the survey and field study, and be invited to a kickoff meeting.
 The consultant will conduct the historic resource survey (field work) and prepare report drafts once the survey work has been completed.
-Public meetings will be held at the beginning, middle and end of the process for resident input.

 The project will include several public information meetings to keep